DanielDFY/d3d12book/README.md

     > Consider a circle, drawn with a line strip, in the xz-plane.
 Expand the line strip into a cylinder with no caps using the geometry shader.
 To do this, we can create a quad for each line segment in the geometry shader.

-  * [ ] *Exercise_12_02*
+  * [x] *Exercise_12_02*

     > Build and render an icosahedron.
 Use a geometry shader to subdivide the icosahedron based on its distance d from the camera.
+If d < 15, then subdivide the original icosahedron twice; if 15 ≤ d < 30 , then subdivide the original icosahedron once; if d ≥ 30, then just render the original icosahedron.

   * [ ] *Exercise_12_03*